rishavs/nippy/NOTES.md

 [] variable has not been declred and cannot be assigned [] variable is defined as const and cannot be reassigned

+Create negative test cases for all compiler checks and errors

 [] CLosures - iterate over parent's symbols table and then own table. where a symbol is created, only go up to that level